Best Mattress for Seniors of 2023

 - Having a quiet, comfortable bedroom, including a comfortable mattress

-Finally, since a new mattress will improve sleep performance, seniors can reap significant health benefits from the investment.
-Consistently sleeping well on a comfortable mattress results in:
+Since a new mattress has the potential to improve sleep performance, seniors can reap significant health benefits from the investment.
+Scientific research has linked poor sleep to everything from bad moods to memory impairment.
+Consistently sleeping well on a comfortable mattress could result in:

 - Lower stress